Lemonochrme/lemonochrme.github.io/_posts/2025-05-18-space-data.md

 I assisted to the CNES “Data from Space” training that provided a comprehensive overview of Earth observation and mission data from how to capture the data to how to store the datasets on earth passing by all the processing and more.
 I took a lot of written notes during this training and the following is a structured and enhanced report based on my notes.

-I assisted to the CNES “Data from Space” training that provided a comprehensive overview of Earth observation and mission data—from how to capture the data to how to store the datasets on Earth, covering all the processing steps in between.
-I took extensive notes during this training, and the following is a structured and enhanced report based on these notes.

 ## Satellite Orbits and Sensor Types

 ### Orbital Regimes